SHARE PURCHASE AGREEMENT

 (g) Tax.
 The Company has paid all Tax which has become due and has made adequate provision in the accounts for all Tax liable to be assessed.
 All required returns, notifications and claims have been duly made on a timely basis.
 No transactions have been entered into with the purpose of avoiding Tax that would fall within the general anti-abuse rule (Finance Act 2013 Part 5).
 VAT, PAYE and National Insurance have been correctly operated.
 No enquiry, audit or dispute is open with HMRC.

 (h) Compliance with Law.
-The Company has complied in all material respects with all applicable laws and regulations, including UK GDPR and the Data Protection Act 2018, the Bribery Act 2010 (including maintenance of adequate procedures under s.7), modern slavery, anti-money-laundering, health and safety, employment, and competition law.
+The Company has complied in all material respects with all applicable laws and regulations, including UK GDPR and the Data Protection Act 2018, the Bribery Act 2010 (including maintenance of adequate procedures under s.7), the Modern Slavery Act 2015, anti-money-laundering, sanctions, health and safety, employment, and competition law.
+The Company has not committed (and no associated person has committed for the benefit of the Company) any "relevant offence" within the meaning of section 199 of the Economic Crime and Corporate Transparency Act 2023 (failure to prevent fraud) and, where the Company is a "large organisation" within that section, it operates reasonable fraud-prevention procedures;

 (k) Employees.
-The Company has complied with its obligations under the Employment Rights Act 1996, the Equality Act 2010 and pensions auto-enrolment, and there are no outstanding employment tribunal claims.
+The Company has complied with its obligations under the Employment Rights Act 1996, the Equality Act 2010 (including the proactive duty to prevent sexual harassment introduced by the Worker Protection (Amendment of Equality Act 2010) Act 2023, in force from 26 October 2024) and pensions auto-enrolment, and there are no outstanding employment tribunal claims;

 DISCLOSURE, WARRANTY CAPS AND LIMITATIONS